 - Echo-like distortions in sound and/or the feeling of connecting to music on cellular level

-LSD is, perhaps, most famous for it’s psychological effects, which can either be pleasurable or result in a bad “acid trip.”
-Experts still don’t understand why some “trips” are good and others are bad and it’s impossible to predict which way an experience will go, even for regular users.
+LSD is, perhaps, most famous for it’s psychological effects, which can either be pleasurable or result in a bad trip.
+Experts still don’t understand why some are good and others are bad and it’s impossible to predict which way an experience will go, even for regular users.
 What’s known is that acid can result in a deep cognitive shift while on the drug.

-- When the “trip” is good, users feel a happy disconnect from reality, a sensation that they’re floating, have decreased inhibitions and feel as if they understand the world in a deeper, more spiritual way.
+- When it is good, users feel a happy disconnect from reality, a sensation that they’re floating, have decreased inhibitions and feel as if they understand the world in a deeper, more spiritual way.

-- A bad “acid trip,” however, causes panic, anxiety, paranoia, depression and, in some cases, suicidal thoughts.
+- A bad one causes panic, anxiety, paranoia, depression and, in some cases, suicidal thoughts.

-There is a number of common side effects users experience after taking an acid trip, though they vary depending on a person’s physiological response.
+There is a number of common side effects users experience, though they vary depending on a person’s physiological response.
 These can include:

 - Wakefulness and pupil dilation